 In addition, OpenNode:

-- works with Bank/Exchange partners to establish business source of funds.
+- works with bank/exchange partners to establish a business' source of funds.

 - keeps detailed records of transactions.

 - has the facility to electronically report any suspicious activity that may arise.

 - may require additional KYC for payout recipients.

 OpenNode charges businesses a flat 1% per transaction processing fee for BTC Payouts.
 Fees may be higher for high-risk industries.
 Note: Businesses that have Payouts enabled will also be charged a per-transaction processing fee for bitcoin transfers initiated from the merchant dashboard.